Unaware, Unfunded and Uneducated: A Systematic Review of SME Cybersecurity

 \subsection{Eligibility criteria}

-The screening phase was divided into two parts.
+As is standard practice, the screening phase was divided into two parts.
 The first involved the assessment of study titles and abstracts, while the second involved a full-text review.
-The following criteria informed eligibility decisions based on title and abstracts.
+The following inclusion criteria were applied to screen articles based on their titles and abstracts:

-\begin{enumerate} \item To ensure the relevance of the literature reviewed to today's SMEs' technological context, articles had to be published on or after January 1st, 2017.
-This threshold was selected as it coincided with the growth in cloud adoption~\cite{StatistaCloudUsage, StatistaCLoudSpending} and the forced digitalisation and BYOD deployments propelled by the Covid-19 pandemic~\cite{Rawindaran2021, Grondys2021, Feher2020}.
-Combined with a surge of publications in 2017 (figure~\ref{fig:pubevolution}) and the expectation that research is cumulative, we judged the last five years to be an adequate time frame. \item Only literature that was either publicly available or could be obtained via UCL's (University College London) library was included. \item Only literature published in English was included. \end{enumerate}
+\begin{enumerate} \item To ensure that the literature reviewed was relevant to today's SMEs' technological context, articles had to be published on or after 1 January 2017.
+This date was selected as it coincided with the growth in cloud adoption~\cite{StatistaCloudUsage, StatistaCLoudSpending} and was not long before the forced digitalisation and "Bring Your Own Device" (BYOD) deployments resulted from the restrictions imposed during the Covid-19 pandemic~\cite{Rawindaran2021, Grondys2021, Feher2020, OCED-SME-DigTrans}.
+Combined with a surge of publications in 2017 (figure~\ref{fig:pubevolution}), and the expectation that research is cumulative, we judged the last seven years to be an adequate time frame for this review. \item Only literature published in English was included. \end{enumerate}